 As one would expect in a capital city, all of the government offices are based in San Jose including Seguro Social, la Casa Amarilla (Ministerio de Relaciones Exteriores), and the Banco Nacional.
 While you typically would not see large city buildings in this city, this has been changing as new building towers are being built to make room in this growing city.

-In some ways downtown San Jose hasn’t changed much in the last few decades despite it’s efforts to improve its infrastructure of boulevards, peatonales and subterranean electricity lines.
-While the city is still a bit outdated, there is slow renaissance movement happening.
-The Cultural Ministry of San Jose is participating by adding exciting things to do with series of free and public workshops and events.
+In some ways downtown San Jose hasn’t changed much in the last few decades despite its efforts to improve its infrastructure of boulevards, pedestrian, and subterranean electricity lines.
+While the city is still a bit outdated, there is a slow renaissance movement happening.
+The Cultural Ministry of San Jose is participating by adding exciting things to do with a series of free and public workshops and events.
 Beer drinkers will also delight in new microbreweries popping up to diversify the beer market, which for decades has been saturated by one company.

 What the People are Like in San Jose

 The population of San Jose is centered primarily in the capital city.
 Josefinos or Josefinas (as people from San Jose are called), historically were “white” from Europe, but these days there is a greater mixture of people.
 People in San Jose tend to be thought of as being metropolitan by staying up to date on the fashions and local trends.
 Like other cities around the world, you will find a wide array of people in San Jose from scholars to tattooed folks, reggae lovers and gothic groups.

 Local Cuisine in San Jose, Costa Rica